Azimuth1/azimuth1-website/_posts/2015-06-02-a-new-topo-map-for-saving-lives.md

 ---
 published: true
 layout: post
-title:      "Designing a topo map for search and rescue"
+title: Designing a topo map for search and rescue
-subtitle:   "Using open map data to help save lives outdoors"
+subtitle: Using open map data to help save lives outdoors
-date:       2015-06-01 12:00:00
+date: {}
-author:     "jason.dalton"
+author: jason.dalton
-header-img: "images/topo-bg.png"
+"header-img": "images/topo-bg.png"
 ---

 _This article was originally submitted for presentation at State of the Map US 2015 in NYC_